edgexfoundry/edgex-docs/docs_src/microservices/support/scheduler/GettingStarted.md

 # Support Scheduler - Getting Started

-Support Scheduler is one of the EdgeX Support Services which aims to replace the old Support Scheduler serivce.
+The v4 Support Scheduler is a new EdgeX microservice designed to replace the legacy Support Scheduler from versions prior to v3.
+It supports both cron-based and interval-based scheduled jobs.

 It is needed for applications that require actions to occur on specific intervals or a scheduled time.